Nico-Mayer/rubiks-cube-solver/README.md

 # Rubiks Cube Solver

 This is the code for my rubiks cube solving robot.
 It uses a webcam to scan the cube, and then uses a Kociemba algorithm implementation to solve the cube.
-The robot will built using a Raspberry Pi 3, and will use stepper motors to rotate the cube.
+The robot will be built using a Arduino, and use stepper motors to rotate the cube.

 ## Showcase